-FTTH has potential to become popular technology for fixed broadband in India
+Rise in FTTH technology for fixed broadband in India

 In India, underdevelopment of the fixed broadband market is because of the dominance of mobile telephony and lack of availability of wireline infrastructure.
 Infrastructure-wise, globally FTTH is one of the most accepted and advanced technologies to provide fixed broadband connections.
-In India, FTTH broadband connections comprise 36.5% of the total fixed line broadband connections as of March 2021, up from 13.1% in March 2020, which shows rapid adoption of FTTH.
+In India, number of FTTH subscribers have seen a massive growth in last 2 fiscals.
+The FTTH broadband connections comprise 70% of the total fixed line broadband connections as of March 2022, up from 13.1% in March 2020, which shows rapid adoption of FTTH.
 Going ahead, wireline or fixed broadband provides huge opportunity for players by expanding their offerings to fixed broadband and reaching underpenetrated populations by establishing the required infrastructure.